-Plotting time series of sea-level anomalies for selected points on map
+Plotting time series of sea-level anomalies for selected points on map ipython from plotSeriesSelect import plotSeriesSelect plotSeriesSelect('n1sa')

+- Open Anaconda-Navigator application

+- Select "Environments"

+- Choose c-rise2020 and "Open Terminal"

+- Change directory to the location of the sea level code (e.g.

+C:\Shared\Software\Windows\SeaLevel\SeaLevelValidation\python\code)

-- Open Anaconda-Navigator application - Select "Environments" - Choose c-rise2020 and "Open Terminal" - Change directory to the location of the sea level code (e.g. C:\Shared\Software\'Windows\SeaLevel\SeaLevel\Validation\python_code) - The function plotSeriesSelect.py allows us to select a point along a satellite track and plot the sea-level anomalies for that point. - · To run it, start the "ipython" interpreter, and :
+- The function plotSeriesSelect.py allows us to select a point along a satellite track and plot the sea-level anomalies for that point. - To run it, start the "ipython" interpreter: